LaboratoireMecaniqueLille/crappy/docs/source/features.rst

   Refer to the `generator.py <https://github.com/LaboratoireMecaniqueLille/
   crappy/blob/master/Examples/generator.py>`_ example for a use case.

-- :ref:`GUI`
+- :ref:`Button`

   Generates a signal when the user clicks on a button in a GUI.
 Useful for triggering a behavior during an assay.

-  No example featuring a GUI block is currently distributed.
+  No example featuring a Button block is currently distributed.

 - :ref:`PID`